 We understand that getting through the pandemic as a small business owner isn't only about sales and cash flow.
 There's a lot more to navigate, from ensuring your staff feel safe when returning to work to keeping up with changes to the Furlough Scheme.
 Here are three resources to help you during this time:

 1. The Small Business Saturday Virtual tour - This is a great way to access free 1-to-1 online mentoring sessions and daily workshops offering advice to small businesses in these challenging times.
-Beginning in Inverness on Monday 2nd November, the virtual tour travels the country, finishing in London on Wednesday 2nd December.
+It began in Inverness on Monday 2nd November, finishing in London on Wednesday 2nd December.

 2. Coronavirus Business Advice Hub - The outbreak of coronavirus has created a rapidly-changing trading environment, with new announcements and measures being rolled out all the time.
 This content hub features over 60 articles focused around running a UK SME during the pandemic.
 From articles on supporting the wellbeing and mental health of staff whilst they work from home, to an extensive guide highlighting the financial support available to UK SMEs, it's well worth bookmarking.